“Geography is a subject which holds the key to our future.” - Michael Palin

 In order to do this, we follow the breadth of the programmes of study of the National Curriculum for Geography.
 We use the Chris Quigley structure to ensure we implement a coherently planned geography curriculum underpinned by our drivers.
 The three ‘Threshold Concepts’ of: Investigating Places, Investigating Patterns and Communicating Geographically, build geographical conceptual understanding and are repeated many times in each topic.
 Each threshold concept has its own facets of knowledge which help to strengthen these.
 This enables children to reinforce and build upon prior learning, make connections and develop subject specific language and provides the vertical accumulation of knowledge and skills.
 Milestones define the standards for the threshold concepts and provide clarity about what is to be learnt in each Key Stage.
 We also talk about key skills of being a geographer and these are in children’s books as a reminder.

 Sustainability and the management of the environment is important to us at St Dennis Primary Academy.
-Therefore, the environment is a key driver of our curriculum because we want our children to have a sense of pride in their local area and understand that the world is beyond their immediate doorstep and develop a sense that their home and the wider world is a wonderful place to live now, and in the future.
+Therefore, the environment and community is a key driver of our curriculum because we want our children to have a sense of pride in their local area and understand that the world is beyond their immediate doorstep.
+Also, to develop a sense that their home and the wider world is a wonderful place to live now, and in the future.
 In addition to the National Curriculum geography learning, we also plan an environmental link in each block of learning, every half term.

 Our geography curriculum is ambitious for all pupils.
 We therefore consider ways of minimising and reducing barriers so that all pupils are included.
 The areas where we consider varying approaches and adaptations include maintaining an inclusive learning environment, using multi-sensory approaches (including ICT), working with additional adults, managing peer relationships, communication, formative assessment, motivation, and memory or consolidation.